Modified Shallow Water Equations for significantly varying seabeds: Numerical results

 The physical domain and discretization parameters are inherited from the last section.
 The bottom is given by the following function:

 where $\operatorname{H}(x)$ is the Heaviside step function \cite{Abramowitz1965}, $a$ is the deformation amplitude and $b$ is the half-length of the uplifting sea floor area.
 The function $T(t)$ provides us a complete information on the dynamics of the bottom motion.
-In tsunami wave literature, it is called a {\em dynamic scenario} \cite{Hammack1972, Hammack, Dutykh2006, Kervella2007, Dutykh2007a}.
+In tsunami wave literature, it is called a {\em dynamic scenario} \cite{Hammack, Dutykh2006, Kervella2007}.
 Obviously, other choices of the time dependence are possible.
 Initially the free surface is undisturbed and the velocity field is taken to be identically zero.
-The values of various parameter are given in Table \ref{tab:uplift}.
+The values of various parameter are given in Table~\ref{tab:uplift}.

-Numerical results of the moving bottom test-case are shown on Figures \ref{fig:a2t50-100}--\ref{fig:a12t300-500}.
-On all these images the blue solid line corresponds to the modified Saint-Venant equations, while the black dashed line refers to its classical counterpart.
+Numerical results of the moving bottom test-case are shown in Figures~\ref{fig:a2t50-100}--\ref{fig:a12t300-500}.
+On all these images the blue solid line corresponds to the \acs{msv} equations, while the black dashed line refers to its classical counterpart.
 The dash-dotted line shows the bottom profile which evolves in time as well.

-First, we present numerical results (see Figures \ref{fig:a2t50-100}--\ref{fig:a2t200-500}) corresponding to a relatively slow uplift of a portion of the bottom ($\alpha_1 = 2.0$).
+First, we present numerical results (see Figures~\ref{fig:a2t50-100}--\ref{fig:a2t200-500}) corresponding to a relatively slow uplift of a portion of the bottom ($\alpha_1 = 2.0$).
 There is a very good agreement between two computations.
-We note that the amplitude of bottom deformation $a/d=0.25$ is strong which explains some small discrepancies on Figure \ref{fig:a2t200-500}(a) between two models.
+We note that the amplitude of bottom deformation $a/d = 0.25$ is strong which explains some small discrepancies in Figure~\ref{fig:a2t200-500}(a) between two models.
 This effect is rather due to the bottom shape than to its dynamic motion.

 Then we test the same situation but the bottom uplift is fast with the inverse characteristic time $\alpha_2 = 12.0$.
 In this case the differences between two models are very flagrant.
-As it can be seen on Figure \ref{fig:a12t100-150}, for example, the modified Saint-Venant equations give a wave with almost two times higher amplitude.
-Some differences in the wave shape persist even during the propagation (see Figure \ref{fig:a12t300-500}).
+As it can be seen in Figure~\ref{fig:a12t100-150}, for example, the \acs{msv} equations give a wave with almost two times higher amplitude.
+Some differences in the wave shape persist even during the propagation (see Figure~\ref{fig:a12t300-500}).
 This test-case clearly shows another advantage of the modified Saint-Venant equations in better representation of the vertical velocity field.